 To make special accommodations for graduates or guests at commencement ceremonies, see Special Accommodations.

 Parking is free in designated areas for those attending the activities.
 Directional signs reading "Commencement Parking" are placed at all entrances to the campus.
 For commencements held at the Pavilion, a portion of Lot #25 is reserved for vehicles displaying disabled person placards or plates.
-See the campus map or the Pavilion map (PDF) for convenient parking areas.
+See the campus map or the Pavilion map for convenient parking areas.
 We will have golf carts available to assist limited mobility guest from the parking lots.

 Portrait photography is available through a local photographer contracted by the UC Davis Bookstore.
 For on-campus sitting dates and package pricing, please see http://vipportraits.com.